knowit/kubernetes-workshop/docs/_docs/workshop/15-persistentvolumeclaim.md

 permalink: /docs/15-persistentvolumeclaim/
 ---

-A PersistentVolumeClaim is a claim for a PersistentVolume from a storage provider.
+A PersistentVolumeClaim is a claim for a PersistentVolume (PVC) from a storage provider.
 A Kubernetes cluster can be set up with a lot of different storage providers (see "Storage classes" in documentation for details).
 Some examples are AzureDisk, NFS and GCEPersistentDisk, and they have varying properties, such as performance.

 With a PersistentVolumeClaim, your app can request to just get for instance 10GB of space without caring about the details of the volume that the Kubernetes cluster can provide.

-## Task: Create a PersistentVolumeClaim, and verify that it works
+## Task: Create a PersistentVolumeClaim

 Let's make a PersistentVolumeClaim, requesting 10Mb for our app.
 Create a file, `pvc.yaml` with the contents: